-The most difficult part of rehab is convincing the alcoholic to participate.
+The most difficult part of rehab is convincing someone dependent on alcohol to participate.
 There are many reasons why individuals are resistant to rehab.
 For example:

-- Denial – It’s very easy for the alcoholic to deny he or she has a problem.
+- Denial – It’s very easy for someone to deny they have a problem.
 It is easy because alcohol is both legal and socially acceptable all over the world.
 To some extent, excessive drinking is as well.
-Unless the alcoholic is confronted by some sort of jarring experience that will change his or her mind, denial is the normal course of action.
+Unless the someone with alcoholism is confronted by some sort of jarring experience that will change their mind, denial is the most common course of action.

-- Fear – The fear of the unknown is crippling to the alcoholic.
-He/she is afraid of not being able to cope with life outside of alcohol; he/she is afraid of what awaits them in rehab; he/she is afraid of the other people they might meet at the clinic.
-And what’s the most common method of suppressing fear for the alcoholic?
+- Fear – The fear of the unknown can cause crippling anxiety to someone reliant on alcohol.
+They are afraid of not being able to cope with life outside of alcohol; they are afraid of what awaits them in rehab; they are afraid of the other people they might meet at the clinic.
+And what’s the most common method of suppressing fear?
 More alcohol.
-Part of encouraging the alcoholic to enter a residential treatment program is calming their fears.
+Part of encouraging them to enter a residential treatment program is calming their fears.

-- Unwillingness – Though it’s hard to believe, there are some alcoholics content to remain as such.
+- Unwillingness – Though it’s hard to believe, there are some people with alcoholism that are content to remain as such.
 They are unwilling to make a change because their current circumstances are suitable to them.
 Some would make the case that an unwillingness to change is even more difficult to deal with than denial.

 Purpose of Rehab

-Despite the difficulty of convincing the alcoholic to enter rehab, there are very good reasons for doing so.
-Rehab is one of the most important factors in helping alcoholics learn to lead an addiction-free life.
-Many alcoholics fail to achieve long-term success because rehab is not part of their recovery.
+Despite the difficulty of convincing someone to enter rehab, there are very good reasons for doing so.
+Rehab is one of the most important factors in helping those with addiction learn to lead an addiction-free life.
+Many fail to achieve long-term success because rehab is not part of their recovery.

 Rehab is decidedly different from detox inasmuch as it goes above and beyond just the physical dependence on alcohol.
 Rehab gets to the mental and emotional issues.
 This effectiveness of approach becomes abundantly clear when you realise that alcoholism is quite often the result of the individual being unable to deal with mental or emotional stress.

 Rehab includes detox along with things like counselling, group activities, and maintenance medications.
-The counselling serves as a way of teaching the alcoholic:
+The counselling serves as a way of teaching them:

 - the mental and emotional issues that trigger drinking